Blog Post #1536 – Workplace Injury Results in $170,000 Fine for Mississauga-based Company

 Either way, the employer must take responsibility for identifying, assessing and controlling hazards in the workplace.
 That is the law!

-have a safety professional on staff.
+I would advise that employers have a safety professional on staff.

 HRS Group Inc. has a great team that can help you with all your health and safety needs including ‘Due Diligence’ and ‘Lockout and Tagout.